U.S. senators demand answers from Army after Reuters report on lead poisoning

 "We ask that you provide our offices with a detailed briefing as soon as possible outlining the immediate and long-term mitigation strategy to keep military families safe, provide medical treatment for those potentially or previously affected, make long-lasting repairs, and finally, provide legislative proposals or guidance on legislation needed to hold maintenance contractors accountable," the senators concluded in their letter. ( here )

+(This version of the story has been refiled to correct spelling of editing credit to Greene instead of Green)

-Reporting by Andrea Januta and Joshua Schneyer; Editing by Ronnie Green.
+Reporting by Andrea Januta and Joshua Schneyer; Editing by Ronnie Greene